Why does Schr\"odinger's cat refuse to be quantic: Modern approaches

-However surrealistic the enumeration of all of the entangled mediations may appear (they can be \emph{innumerable}), it is important to realize that it suffers from no {\textit{obstruction of principle}}.
-Moreover, as compared to Equation (\ref{chat}), Equation (\ref{chain}) can be considered as exhibiting a deeper degree of compliance to the physical reality of the experiment, supposing again that Equation (\ref{chain}) could even be written in an exhaustive and complete form.
+$\bullet$ However surrealistic this enumeration of all of the entangled mediations may appear (notwithstanding that these mediations can also be \emph{innumerable}), it is important to realise that for a number of physicists and philosophers, it suffers from no {{obstruction of principle}}.
+Quite on the contrary.
+As compared to equation (\ref{chat}), in effect, equation (\ref{chain}) can be considered as exhibiting a deeper degree of compliance to the physical reality of the experiment, supposing again that equation (\ref{chain}) could be written in an exhaustive, complete~form.

+What is crucial to note is that positing such an expression as equation (\ref{chain}), relies on a hidden hypothesis, which is nothing other than an unlimited application of the principle of \emph{reductionism}.
+In any system involving a causality, in effect, this causality must be explicable; and since ``a system is composed of parts", what cannot be explained at a certain level of details of the parts composing the system, must necessarily be explained at a more detailed level of the parts of this same system.

-This Von Neumann regression accounting for the full wave-function of the experiment, is now to yield one of either two expected results for the cat, dead or alive.
-The outcome having to be generated {\textit{via}} some sort of {\textit{wave-function collapse}} \cite{wavefunction}, and/or measurement procedure.
+$\bullet$ This Von Neumann regression accounting for the full wave-function of the experiment, is now expected to yield one of either two expected results for the cat, dead or alive.
+The outcome having to be generated {\textit{via}} some sort of {\textit{wave-function collapse/reduction}} \cite{wavefunction}, whatever the way the collapse is generated; preferably, along the unitary evolution prescribed by the Schr\"odinger equation, in order to avoid an {\textit{ad hoc}}-reputed axiom of wave-function collapse.

+While these two points are of a paramount importance, the latter has motivated several attempts at finding a mechanism which could account for an appropriate reduction of a Von Neumann chain such as (\ref{chain}).